Ultra-High-Energy Cosmic Rays from Neutrino-Emitting Tidal Disruption Events: Introduction

 The paper is structured as follows: In \secref{model}, we develop a model of TDEs using AT2019dsg, AT2019fdr, and AT2019aalc as templates.
-We identify a set of parameters that will be used in a fit to the data, and determine the ranges of these parameters that are allowed by the observations of AT2019dsg, AT2019fdr, and AT2019aalc.
+We identify a set of parameters that will be used in a fit to the data, and determine the ranges of these parameters that are allowed by the observations of these TDEs and TDE candidates.
 In \secref{TDE_population}, we review the current understanding of TDEs as a population of sources, and introduce our scenarios of reference of the UHECR-neutrino-emitting population of TDEs.
 Using a fitting procedure, we compare these scenarios with the data on the UHECR spectrum and composition from Auger, and present a detailed analysis of the best-fit scenario and how well it compares to the data.
 In \secref{resulst_enhancement} we elaborate on the question of the consistency with the observed UHECR composition, and discuss a possible enhancement factor that would favor the acceleration of heavier elements in TDEs.
 In \secref{discussion}, we discuss the broader consistency of our findings with theoretical and observational expectations, identify areas of tension, and outline directions of future study.
+Throughout the paper, we use CGS units unless otherwise specified.